 Without an email sales tool, you’ll be taking shots in the dark in regards to your cold emailing.
-If insanity is doing the same thing over and over again and expecting different results, than an email sales tool is the panacea to cure that illness.

 By being able to create separate contact lists and track your open and click-through rates, you can not only modify your templates but also experiment with your emails.
 With an email sales tool, you can effectively split test different email strategies to find out what works and what doesn’t.
 You probably won’t hit pay dirt on your first round of emails, but after tweaking and modifying and fine tuning, you’ll be able to increase your chances.